May 17, 2020

-“Each and every country will give first priority to upgrade their own healthcare system to develop domestic and international medical tourism”
+“Each and every country will give first priority to upgrade their own healthcare system to develop international and domestic medical tourism destination”

 On 17 May, 2020 there are 4,723,190 confirmed cases worldwide in 215 countries with 313,273 deaths worldwide.
 Europe has leading no. of 1,761,437 positive cases and 161,679 death cases.
 North America playing second position with no. of 1,662,905 positive cases and 101,951 death cases.
 Asia leading third position with no. of 780,950 positive cases and no. of 24,347 death cases.
 South America playing fourth position with no. of 425,165 positive cases and 22,436 death cases.
 Africa playing fifth position with no. of 83,365 positive cases and 2,726 death cases.
 Similarly, Oceania leading strong position with no. of 8,647 positive cases and 119 death cases.

 The WHO director-general explains, “WHO has been assessing this outbreak around the clock and we are deeply concerned by the alarming levels of spread, severity and inaction.
 We have therefore made the assessment that COVID-19 can be characterized as a pandemic.
 Pandemic is not a word to use lightly or carelessly but if misused, can cause unreasonable fear or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.
 We have never seen a pandemic sparked by the coronavirus before, that also can be controlled at the same time.
 We are deeply concerned that some countries are not approaching this threat with the level of political commitment needed to control it.
 As this is a controllable pandemic, so countries must strike a fine balance between protecting health, preventing economic and social disruption and respecting human rights.